 Fast forward a few hundred years, and salt-cured, or “country” hams are still popular today, not so much for their ease of storage, but more for their outstanding flavor profile.
 Hams are prized in country kitchens and high-end gourmet restaurants alike.
 Salt-cured ham has an outstanding flavor and complex flavor profile.

 Curing your own ham at home isn’t complicated.
+It’s as easy as finding out how long to cook a ham in the oven.
 Begin by choosing a fresh ham; the fresher, the better.
 We have been curing hams for more than a decade, and we’ve learned from more experienced friends to pick quality meat.
 We like to get hams no later than three days after the hog has been butchered.

 Fresh hams just seem to cure better, and there is less chance that harmful bacteria have started to grow on a fresh ham.

 Butcher shops that slaughter hogs on site are your best bet for a fresh, high-quality ham.
 Choose a well-muscled ham with firm, pink lean meat, and a small amount of white fat.
 We prefer our hams start out between 20 and 25 pounds.

 This size allows the cure to penetrate evenly throughout the ham.
 If too small, the finished ham can come out too salty while much larger, and the cure might not penetrate deeply enough to preserve the ham fully.

 The modern pork industry has pretty well taken care of the lean part of picking a good ham, there isn’t as much fat as we used to see on a pig.

 Hams are traditionally cured in the months of December and January when the air temperature and humidity levels are low enough and consistent enough to safely store the ham for the thirty to forty days necessary for the cure to fully penetrate the meat.